quynhho-2007/epicres-client/README.md

 ## Introduction To EpicRes:

-:thinking: _Have you ever experienced that reoccuring food waste after cooking because you groceries shopped more than you need?_
+:thinking: _Have you ever experienced reoccuring food waste after cooking, because you groceries shopped more than you need?_

 :thinking: _Have you ever felt that the long process from planning meals, listing groceries and ingredients prepations is what stops you from cooking more?_

-EPICRES is an app for shoppable recipes that combines groceries shop, meal plan and recipe design into one simple Click 'buy' Features are signed, keeping in mind:
+EPICRES is an app for shoppable recipes that combines groceries shop, meal plan and recipe design into one simple Click 'buy'.

+Features are designed, keeping in mind:

 - Suggest recipes based on preferences and diet.
 - Order just enough ingredients, no food waste (feature: What's in your fridge?).